sapcc/juno/ci/README.md

 }
 ```

+### Ignore external dependencies

+In the case that the CDN server is not reachable, the generation of the importmap should not include dependencies from that CDN.
+There are two places where using the external CDN libs is turned off.

+ci/Dockerfile.asset -> IGNORE_EXTERNALS=true
+ci/Dockerfile.assets.server -> --ignore-externals=true

 ## Manifest

 Manifest serves mainly as input for the widget-loader and secondarily as an overview of the available libs and apps.